 This web page shows only a small excerpt of our Jowel research.
-Another 99 words (7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Jowel History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1560, 1559, 1522, 1571, 1522 and 1535 are included under the topic Early Jowel History in all our PDF Extended History products and printed products wherever possible.

 Jowel Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Jowel are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Jowel include: Jewell, Jewall, Jule, Joel, Jouel and others.

 Early Notables of the Jowel family (pre 1700)

 Another 48 words (3 lines of text) are included under the topic Early Jowel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jowel family